Posted on: January 21st, 2019 by The Gooden Center No Comments

 These can be treated with various types of medication such as anti-depressants such citalopram or sertraline and anxiety medication such as Xanax and valium.
 For people with DID who have manic or violent behavior, depressants can be helpful in diminishing the hyperactivity of the brain and also prevent seizures which can sometimes occur with the disorder.

 Issues with anger and impulse control can be minimized with anti-psychotic medication which can help tranquilize and stabilize the mood.
-While medication can help reduce some of these co-occurring symptoms, these should only be supplemental to treatment that is mainly focused on therapy.
+While medication can help reduce some of these co-occurring symptoms, these should only be supplemental to co-occurring disorder treatment that is mainly focused on therapy.

 Enrolling in Dissociative Disorder Treatment